tpoisot/ms_proba_networks/ms/maintext.md

 network studies, species from the same pool do not interact in a consistent way [@pois12c].
-Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emerging property of the response of ecological interactions to environmental factors and chance events [@pois14].
+Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emergent property of the response of ecological interactions to environmental factors and chance events [@pois14].
 Interactions can vary because of local mismatching in phenology [@oles11a], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14; @cham14]. @olit14 show